A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2022-28181 Overview

-CVE-2022-28181 is a critical out-of-bounds write vulnerability affecting the NVIDIA GPU Display Driver for both Windows and Linux operating systems.
-The vulnerability exists in the kernel mode layer, where an unprivileged regular user on the network can cause an out-of-bounds write through a specially crafted shader.
-Successful exploitation may lead to code execution, denial of service, escalation of privileges, information disclosure, and data tampering.
-Notably, the scope of the impact may extend to other components beyond the vulnerable driver itself.
+CVE-2022-28181 affects the NVIDIA GPU Display Driver for Windows and Linux.
+The flaw resides in the kernel mode layer and allows an unprivileged user to trigger an out-of-bounds write [CWE-787] by submitting a specially crafted shader.
+Successful exploitation can lead to remote code execution, privilege escalation, denial of service, information disclosure, and data tampering.
+The scope extends beyond the driver, affecting other system components.
+NVIDIA Virtual GPU products are also impacted.

 Critical Impact